ShikhaBakshi/Reproduce-RACK-Results/README.md

 Steps To generate CDF graphs:

 a.
 Each simulation result folder contains ```client-RTT``` files for all the five clients.
 We need to take the average of all the RTT columns (column 2) of all the 25 simulations for each client individually. <br>
 b.
-We do this for both RACK ON and RACK OFF cases.
+We do this for both RACK ON and RACK OFF cases. <br>
 c.
 At the end we generate the CDF graphs with the data obtained by averaging the RTTs for each client in both the scenarios and overlap them.